tiagobento/watertemplate-engine/README.md

 _NO_ configuration
 --
 No complex annotations, no xml configuration, no thousands of modules dependency.
-Extending `Template` gives you full power to build your templates. **Take a look at the [examples](watertemplate-example/src/main/java/org/watertemplate/example) and the source code!**
+Adding the maven dependency and extending `Template` gives you full power to build your templates. **Take a look at the [examples](watertemplate-example/src/main/java/org/watertemplate/example) and the source code!**

 _NO_ reflection